midonet/bees/README.md

 ##### With `systemd`
 The easiest (and most automated) way to launch and manage the cluster is with `systemd`.
 We'll be doing it in CoreOS, which already has all the components we need.
 This assumes you already have a cluster up and running.

 The steps here are very simple.
-We have `sytemd` unit file templates which we will load into `fleet` and then just launch then.
+We have `systemd` unit file templates which we will load into `fleet` and then just launch then.
 It's that easy.
 Let's do it.

 First clone the repo onto whatever node you'll be working on.
 Which node doesn't matter.